alexakearns/MakersBnB_2/README.md

 As a user,
 So others can see my space,
 I would like to be able to list a new space.

+As a user,
+So others can see all my spaces,
+I would like to be able to list multiple spaces.
 ```